How do Banks Conduct Credit Card Fraud Investigations? Who Sets the Rules for Fraud Claims?

 We recommend that cardholders only turn to the bank as a last resort.
 They should always try to resolve concerns through the merchant first if possible.
 For merchants, we strongly encourage adherence to customer service best practices to ensure every customer walks away satisfied.

-Q: How long does a bank fraud investigation take?
+Q: How long does fraud investigation take?

 A: An initial, preliminary investigation can be conducted in a matter of days.
 However, if the process develops into a chargeback, the merchant may opt to challenge the customer’s claim.
 In some cases, this process can drag on for weeks, or even months, before the dispute is finally resolved.